tborowy/egghead-exercises/README.md

 ##Goals
 Limit the number of displayed records with the radio choice (default limit should be 15).
 Afterwards add the ability to sort data by columns names.

-Create and use `reverseSort` function that sort the data ascending and descending (take a look at `orderBy` documentation).
+Create and use `reverseSort` function that sort the data ascending and descending (column name keep in `$scope.choice`).
+Take a look at `orderBy` documentation.

 Examples of results: